 Export to Evernote, Notion, & Roam Research

-If you’re a fan of Personal Knowledge Management, you’ll be pleased to know that all of your highlights can be automatically exported into Evernote, Notion, and Roam Research.
-Having all of your highlights sync automatically with your favorite knowledge management tool is a massive time-saver.
+If you’re a fan of Personal Knowledge Management (PKM), you’ll be pleased to know that all of your highlights can be automatically exported into Evernote, Notion, and Roam Research.
+Having your highlights sync automatically with your favorite knowledge management tool is a massive time-saver.
+If you prefer something simpler, you can even export them as a CSV or Markdown file.

 I’ve also found that having all of my highlights live in the same space where I take notes has been critical for my creative process.
 It’s much harder to connect seemingly random ideas when your highlights and notes live across multiple platforms.
-Having a common place where your ideas can mingle is the key to creative insight.
+Having a common place where all of my ideas can mingle has really boosted my creativity.

-Dubbed as “your daily dose of wisdom,” Readwise will resurface your best highlights as an automated email for your daily review.
-You can control how often (if ever) the emails get sent, what time they’re sent, and even how many highlights are shown in each email.
-Each email selects highlights using their resurfacing algorithm of “probabilistic spaced repetition” to maximize your retention.
+Dubbed as “your daily dose of wisdom,” Readwise will resurface your best highlights as an automated email or notification if you download their iOS or Android app.
+You can also customize how often they're sent, what time they’re sent, and how many highlights are shown.
+Each review selects highlights using their resurfacing algorithm of “probabilistic spaced repetition” to maximize your retention.

-You can also configure your preferences to adjust how frequent highlights from each article and book you’ve read are resurfaced.
-I find this to be particularly useful since not all books are created equal when it comes to how valuable their ideas are to me.
-There are also a few books whose ideas I no longer find useful or relevant, so I updated my preferences to never show them again.
+You can also configure your preferences to adjust how frequent highlights from each book, article, and Tweet you’ve read are resurfaced.
+I find this to be particularly useful since not all content is created equal when it comes to how valuable their ideas are to me.
+There are also some books and articles whose ideas I no longer find useful or relevant, so I updated my preferences to never show them again.

 The Mastery feature applies both active recall and spaced repetition to your highlights.
 Together, these two efficient learning principles will help you remember the ideas you read.
 Readwise incorporates active recall using two different methods: Q&A and cloze deletion (fill-in-the-blank) to maximize retention (think Anki, but automated).